SymGPT: Auditing Smart Contracts via Combining Symbolic Execution with Large Language Models: The Design of

 \bolditalicparagraph{Prompting the LLM.} Some ERC rules apply directly to function and event declarations and can be inspected without translation.
-For the other rules extracted by the LLM, we use the LLM to translate each one individually.
+For other rules, we use the LLM to translate each one individually.
 Figure~\ref{fig:prompt2} shows the prompt template.
 It begins with a function or event's source code declaration, followed by an extracted natural language rule for the function or event and any possible arguments.
-The template then specifies the JSON schema for the top-level non-terminal of the rule to help the LLM understand the EBNF grammar.
-For example, the JSON schema of \texttt{<throw>} is used for the rule violated in Figure~\ref{fig:20-high}.
-Next, the template introduces all anchor functions of the ERC, and finally instructs the LLM to translate the rule into the EBNF and output the result according to the JSON schema.
+The template then specifies the JSON schema for the top-level non-terminal of the rule to help the LLM understand the grammar of the DSL.
+Next, the template introduces all public, read-only functions required by the ERC as possible anchor functions.
+Finally, it instructs the LLM to translate the rule into the DSL, according to the JSON schema.